alexander-scott/Enhanced-Trigger-Box/README.md

 In this drop down list are all the available conditions that you can add.
 You can add as many conditions as you want.

-Selecting a condition from this list will add it to the Enhanced Trigger Box and you will see if above the Add A New Condition drop down list.
+Selecting a condition from this list will add it to the Enhanced Trigger Box and you will see it above the Add A New Condition drop down list.

 The structure of each component will be different and each will be explained in detail later down the page.